kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

       "3": "test@example.com"
    }

-To identify the contact we are using their email address, which is also the default key.
+To identify the contact we are using their email address which is also the default key.
 Therefore, we do not have to define a key_id here.

 For further information about creating and updating a contact in the Suite, see :doc:`../suite/contacts/contact_create` and :doc:`../suite/contacts/contact_update`.